nyusterndatabootcamp/book/graphs1.md

 # Python graphics: Matplotlib fundamentals

 ---
 **Overview.**  We introduce and apply Python's popular graphics package, Matplotlib.
 We produce line plots, bar charts, scatterplots, and more.
-We do all this in Jupyter using a Jupyter notebook.
+We do all this in Jupyter using a single notebook.

-**Python tools.**  Jupyter notebooks.
-Graphing with Matplotlib: dataframe plot methods, the `plot(x,y)` function, figure and axis objects.
+**Python tools.**  Graphing with Matplotlib: dataframe plot methods, figure and axis objects.

-**Buzzwords.** Data visualization, Jupyter notebook
+**Buzzwords.**  Data visualization

 **Applications.**  US GDP, GDP per capita and life expectancy, Fama-French asset returns, PISA math scores.